-In this Year 1 Chinese release, we targeted substantial but not complete word sense coverage for polysemous nouns and verbs.
-For verbs, all 24,727 instances of about 300 of the most frequent polysemous verbs have been annotated.
-For nouns, about 216 of the most frequent polysemous nouns have been annotated.
-In future years of the OntoNotes project, additional words will be annotated, increasing the density of coverage of the materials included in this initial release.
+In our Year 1 Chinese release, we targeted substantial but not complete word sense coverage for polysemous nouns and verbs.
+For verbs, all 24,727 instances of about 300 of the most frequent polysemous verbs were annotated.
+For nouns, about 216 of the most frequent polysemous nouns were annotated.
+In our Year 2 Release, we have included 25,149 verb instances of those same 300 verbs from Year 1 as found in the new broadcast news data.
+We have also annotated new verbs in both the newswire and broadcast news data, selected from those verbs not yet covered ones that occur most frequently in the new broadcast news corpus.
+Similarly, for nouns, we have annotated the nouns from last year in the new data, and added coverage of additional nouns in both the newswire and broadcast news data.
+As the OntoNotes project continues, additional words will continue to be annotated, increasing the density of coverage of the materials included in this initial release.